0chain/0chain/code/go/0chain.net/smartcontract/storagesc/README.md

     ```
     ./zbox rp-unlock --pool_id <POOL_ID>
     ```
-31. Check out blobbers.
+32. Check out blobbers.
 Should not have allocated space.
     ```
     ./zbox ls-blobbers
     ```
-32. Check out your wallet balance
+33. Check out your wallet balance
     ```
     ./zwallet getbalance
     ```
-33. Since, your wallet was configured and delegate_wallet for the blobbers, then it should have rewards, and interests
+34. Since, your wallet was configured and delegate_wallet for the blobbers, then it should have rewards, and interests
     ```
     ./zbox sp-take-rewards --blobber_id $BLOBBER1
     ./zbox sp-take-rewards --blobber_id $BLOBBER2
     ```

+# Client specific API

+Use `./zbox sp-user-info` to get all stake pools of current user.